kubedb/docs/docs/guides/redis/reconfigure/acl.md

 ## Notes and tips

 - Variable substitution: ACL rules in the Redis CR and RedisOpsRequest can refer to Secret keys using `${key}`; the operator substitutes these values from the referenced Secret.
-- Order: The operator typically applies the new secret and patches the Redis `spec.acl` before starting pods, ensuring the running Redis instances load the new ACL configuration.
+- Order: The operator typically applies the new secret and patches the Redis `spec.configuration.acl` before starting pods, ensuring the running Redis instances load the new ACL configuration.
 - Safe updates: Use `RedisOpsRequest` Reconfigure to change ACLs without manually editing the primary Redis CR; Ops-manager will pause/resume the database during the operation.
 - Deleting users: Use `deleteUsers` in RedisOpsRequest when you want to remove users rather than just overwrite rules.